vanubuntu/VanubISO/README.md

 ### Change Configuration

+This tool only works if you have the `whiptail` package installed.

 Run `bash ./vanubuntu-tui.sh` as root to open a menu, where you can change the environment variables that control the ISO.